UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/robert.leonte/index.md

 <!-- write every week your progress here -->

 ### Week 6 - 12 May
+Kicad schematic complete.
+Waiting on parts.
 ### Week 7 - 19 May
+Made three versions of the hardware.
 ### Week 20 - 26 May
+Final version of the hardware completed.
+Started working on the software.
+Lots of issues with embassy.

 ## Hardware